theleglessllama/theleglessllama.github.io/source/_posts/2013-10-09-contacts-setup.markdown

 	- User name: Enter your full Google Account email address
 	- Password: Your Google Account password
 	- Server address: google.com
+6. Uncheck all of the options in "Also Setup"
+	- That means uncheck Mail, Reminders etc.

 ## Setup for Windows